muziejus/transverse/index.md

-Note: Robin’s straying is frozen and removed from the clustering Barnes provides narratively “many churches saw her” creates one group and then “strayed into the rue Picpus” a second.
-Instead, the clustering here is
+Note: Robin’s straying is frozen and removed from the clustering Barnes provides narratively “many churches saw her” creates one group and then “strayed into the rue Picpus” a second, with an indistinct "Russian church in which there is no pew" between them.
+Instead, here the clustering is
 geographical: rive gauche churches in contrast to the rive droite convent.
-We’re still building here with these nighttime strayings… Königsberg, Paris,
+And now I'm forced to decide that "Russian church" refers to the Nevsky Cathedral in Paris, breaking the promise of uncertainty that Barnes provided.
+Yet we’re still building here with these nighttime strayings… Königsberg, Paris,

 ---